-Volunteering Makes a Difference
+Volunteering as a Teen Makes a Difference

 Every year hundreds of young people from all over the U.S. travel to countries around the world armed with hammers, eager hands, and well-intentioned hearts to make a difference in the world.
 Most of these young people return from such experiences slightly dismayed at being unable to resolve the worlds complex problems but find themselves fundamentally changed and fulfilled in intensely personal ways.